blackjack4494/yt-dlc/README.md

  - `bestaudio`: Select the best quality audio only-format.
 May not be available.
  - `worstaudio`: Select the worst quality audio only-format.
 May not be available.

 For example, to download the worst quality video-only format you can use `-f worstvideo`.
+It is however recomended to never actually use `worst` and related options.
+See [sorting formats](#sorting-formats) for more details.

 If you want to download multiple videos and they don't have the same formats available, you can specify the order of preference using slashes.
-Note that slash is left-associative, i.e. formats on the left hand side are preferred, for example `-f 22/17/18` will download format 22 if it's available, otherwise it will download format 17 if it's available, otherwise it will download format 18 if it's available, otherwise it will complain that no suitable formats are available for download.
+Note that formats on the left hand side are preferred, for example `-f 22/17/18` will download format 22 if it's available, otherwise it will download format 17 if it's available, otherwise it will download format 18 if it's available, otherwise it will complain that no suitable formats are available for download.

 If you want to download several formats of the same video use a comma as a separator, e.g. `-f 22,17,18` will download all these three formats, of course if they are available.
 Or a more sophisticated example combined with the precedence feature: `-f 136/137/mp4/bestvideo,140/m4a/bestaudio`.

+You can merge the video and audio of two formats into a single file using `-f <video-format>+<audio-format>` (requires ffmpeg or avconv installed), for example `-f bestvideo+bestaudio` will download the best video-only format, the best audio-only format and mux them together with ffmpeg/avconv.

+## Filtering Formats

 You can also filter the video formats by putting a condition in brackets, as in `-f "best[height=720]"` (or `-f "[filesize>10M]"`).